donkike/NuMethod/README.md

 -------

-Visit the project's [homepage](http://sites.google.com/site/numethod20102) to get the installer package and additional information about the project.
+Visit the project's [homepage](http://sites.google.com/site/numethod20102) to get the installer package and additional information about the project (in spanish).